 - While trekking, we will spend nights at local tea houses and lodges.
 All of the accommodations will be on the basis of twin sharing.
 Single rooms can also be made available but it will cost an additional $250 which is much more expensive.
 In some places, single accommodations are not allowed because of less space.

 - During the trial, you can enjoy both national and international foods and cuisines like Tibetan, continental, Italian, and Indian.
 Typical Nepali ethnic foods are mind-blowing.
 You can also enjoy other foods like hot chocolates, drinks of different varieties and slices of bread and snacks.
 Breakfasts and dinner will be served on the same hotel/tea houses where you spend the night, according to the menu.
 Lunch will be served on the way where ever it remains suitable.
 Welcome and farewell dinner will be served in Kathmandu in full Nepali style.

 Do I have a luxury option for Everest base camp?

-How can I join the Everest base camp trek in group joining?
+How can I join the trek to Everest base camp in group joining?

 Can I cancel the trip if I book it once?